Turkish Naval Forces: Istanbul-class frigate

-Roketsan MİDLAS VLS, Sapan SAM, SİPER SAM, and Atmaca SSM.
+Roketsan MiDLAS vertical launching system (VLS), Sapan SAM, SİPER SAM, and Atmaca SSM.

-The İstif-class frigate programme was launched to construct four frigates to replace the aging Yavuz-class frigates in the mid-2020s.
-Developed under the MILGEM indigenous warship program, the İstif-class is an enlarged variant of the Ada-class anti-submarine warfare corvette.
-The İstif-class frigates will have around 50% increased fuel capacity and operational range capability compared to the Ada-class corvettes.
+The Istanbul-class frigate programme was launched to construct four frigates to replace the aging Yavuz-class frigates in the mid-2020s.
+Developed under the MILGEM indigenous warship program, the Istanbul-class is an enlarged variant of the Ada-class anti-submarine warfare corvette.
+The Istanbul-class frigates will have around 50% increased fuel capacity and operational range capability compared to the Ada-class corvettes.

-The first İstif-class frigate, was launched on 23 January 2021.
+The first Istanbul-class frigate, was launched on 23 January 2021.
 TCG Istanbul (F-515) was commissioned on 19 January 2024.

-The İstif-class frigates use Turkish systems such as the Aselsan CENK 3D multi-beam AESA radar, Roketsan MİDLAS VLS, Sapan SAM, SİPER SAM, and Atmaca SSM.
+The Istanbul-class frigates use Turkish systems such as the Aselsan CENK 3D multi-beam AESA radar, Roketsan MİDLAS VLS, Sapan SAM, SİPER SAM, and Atmaca SSM.

 Barbaros-class frigate modernisation

 TCG Salihreis (F-246) at the Dardanelles strait during the centenary of the Gallipoli campaign in 2015.
 The upgraded Barbaros-class frigates are equipped with the SMART-S Mk2 3D radar and have two Mk.
 41 Mod 8 VLS for 64 × RIM-162 ESSM and two Mk-141 launchers for 8 × RGM-84 Harpoon.

 On 3 April 2018, a contract was signed between the Aselsan–HAVELSAN joint venture and the Undersecretariat for Defense Industries (SSM) regarding the mid-life upgrade project of the Barbaros-class frigates.
 The project includes the integration of new weapons systems, a new combat management system, and new radars and sensors; together with the replacement of the original mast with an integrated mast and various upgrades.
 All four ships in the class are included in this project.
 The project is scheduled to be completed by 2025.

 The first two Barbaros-class vessels (F-244, F-245) have received an 8-cell Mk41 vertical launcher system (VLS) module, which replaced the obsolete Mk.29 Sea Sparrow launcher, while the slightly longer Salihreis-subclass vessels (F-246, F-247) have received a second 8-cell Mk 41 VLS module which brought the total number of cells to 16 (they can store a total of 64 RIM-162 ESSM missiles).
 Additionally, the old AWS-9 3D air search radars in all four vessels have been replaced by the SMART-S Mk2 3D radars.

 The mid-life modernisation program also projects to enhance EW capabilities, double the number of anti-ship missiles that the vessels are equipped with, while also replacing the Harpoon missiles by the locally designed and produced Atmaca anti-ship missiles.
 The project also includes the substitution of the Oerlikon Sea Zenith CIWS systems with one Phalanx CIWS and one Aselsan Gökdeniz CIWS; the replacement of the existing TACTICOS combat management system with the Havelsan "B-SYS Combat Management System", and the installation of a 127mm main gun to the frigates.
 Finally, against asymmetric threats that the vessels may face, 2x2 L/UMTAS launchers will be integrated to the frigates.